fxnnxc/fxnnxc.github.io/_posts/2020-01-Training-Transformer-is-not-easy.md

 ## Comparing with other models

-It is really sensitive to the learning rate.
+The transformer is really sensitive to the learning rate.
 It is harder to optimize the transformer than the CNN or Seq2Seq model.
 * Reason : Initial gradient is so unstable
 * Warmup stage comes here. but we need more hyperparameter tuning.